florish/florish/_drafts/code-reviews-feature-reviews.md

 _Feature review first, code review later_

-**Step one in a code review: read the programming code.
-But what if I say your review results might improve by prepending a "feature review" step?**
+**Step one in a code review: read the code.
+But what if I told you your review results might improve by prepending a "feature review" step?**

 Where I work, everybody requests and conducts code reviews.
-Over the last few weeks, I noticed my review results differ from the review results I get back from co-workers.
+Lately, I noticed my review results differ from the results I get back from co-workers.
 Most prominently, in my reviews I seem to put:

-* _more_ attention to how the overall feature works for end users
+* _more_ attention to how the overall feature works for end users;
-* _less_ attention to the code itself, e.g. the use of design patterns and coding style
+* _less_ attention to the code itself, e.g. the use of design patterns and coding style.

-This puzzled me: should my reviews worry less about end users and focus more on the code itself?
+This puzzled me: should my reviews focus less on end users and more on the code itself?
 My answer turned out to be "no".
 The rest of this post explains why.

-## On code reviews

-First question to answer: what _is_ a code review anyway?
-[Wikipedia][] tells us this:

-> Code review is systematic examination (often known as peer review) of computer source code.

-Further reading ([1][codinghorror], [2][atlassian], [3][fogcreek]) gives articles on what a code review does, why it's important (e.g. catch bugs early), and considerations for both submitters and reviewers.

-I'm not seeing anything about the end user perspective -- actually running the application, and trying out the feature to see whether things work as intended.

 ## Naming things

+Literature on code reviews ([Wikipedia][], [1][codinghorror], [2][atlassian], [3][fogcreek]) does not mention the end user perspective -- actually running the application, and trying out the feature to see whether things work as intended.

 So, what to call this other part then, a _feature review_ maybe?
 This turns out to be a term not all too commonly associated with programming.
-There's a [StackExchange question][stackexchange] asking about feature reviews as an addition to code reviews, but no definitive answers there.
+There's a [StackExchange question][stackexchange] mentioning it as an addition to code reviews, but no definitive answers there.

-Thinking about this some more, in software development, we do have names for this type of feedback.
+To be sure, we do have names for this type of feedback.
 Two terms pop into my mind:

-* Quality assurance (QA): dedicated testers systematically trying out a feature before delivering to customers and/or end users
+* Quality assurance (QA) -- dedicated testers systematically trying out a feature before delivering to customers and/or end users;
-* User acceptance (UA) tests: customers testing and formally accepting (or rejecting) features before putting them into production
+* User acceptance (UA) tests -- customers testing and formally accepting (or rejecting) features before putting them into production.

-As I see things, QA and UA are mostly considered as steps taken _after_ code reviews have been performed.
+QA and UA are mostly considered as steps taken _after_ code reviews have been performed.
 While useful as extra safeguards, it's not the same as including this perspective into the code review process itself.

 In lack of a better name, we'll stick to _feature review_ for the rest of this post and define it as "reviewing a feature's usefulness from an end user's perspective".

 ## Example: user management

-Now that we have code review and feature review defined, how do these concepts relate?
-This is perhaps best shown by example.
+How do code reviews and feature reviews relate?
+This is perhaps best demonstrated with an example.
 (This example is a simplified version of a real situation encountered at work.)

 Say we have an application with a feature request from a customer:

 > Administrator users should be able to create and activate new (non-admin) users

 This feature has been built and is now ready for review.
 The current implementation is designed as follows:

 * Administrator clicks "New user" link on the Users index page
 * Fills in form fields (name, e-mail address) and clicks "Save" button